pantherprotocol/panther-core/docs/dev-guide.md

 ## Seeding smart contracts with data

-In `zkp-token`, create a new vesting pool with a given recipient by runnign:
+In `zkp-token`, create a new vesting pool with a given recipient, and release some tokens to that recipient, by running:

-    yarn hardhat vest $RECIPIENT $STAKING_TOKEN $VESTING_POOLS
+    yarn hardhat vest 0 $STAKING_TOKEN $VESTING_POOLS

 where the variables are set or substituted appropriately for the corresponding addresses.
+Note that here `0` specifies the recipient as the first signer in the array of Hardhat-provided signers obtained via `hre.ethers.getSigners()`.
+However instead of passing an index to that array, you can also pass a normal wallet address.

 ## Setting up the frontend